ChylkemaMDEF/ChylkemaMDEF-MicroChallenge03/README.md

 # The Plan
 Before we started with this challenge we discussed the steps we felt needed to reach the end goal, and which skills and things were needed beforehand.
 We wanted to work mostly on hardware during this challenge and get as much done for the display part of MDEFFest so that in the coming weeks we can focus more on further device and AI development.
 This is why this week was more focussed on the display, however as we didn't want to lose to much momentum we also scheduled moments to work on the AI infrastructure and PCB development for the physical devices of our design project.
 This was the original planning we had made and we focussed on these primary steps before adding anything else to keep us on track:

 ![image](https://github.com/ChylkemaMDEF/ChylkemaMDEF-MicroChallenge03/assets/147051108/f8dd8c19-d104-4dcf-8ade-bb90de674763)

+There was a division of tasks that took place throughout the week but in all aspects we helped eachother in the design.
+Carlotta took the lead in the creation of the arduino code and the electrical relay box.
+Oliver on the other hand spent the first day trying to better understand how we could create the physical display stand.
+After the first days of creating these seperate parts we came together to test the electrical box and finish building the setup.
+We both worked on the posters that were displayed, Carlotta on the dial poster and Oliver on the table poster.
+Also in tandem to the work we show in this repo, we were working on further development of our AI bot so we both spent some time trying to build the PCB (Oliver) and better understanding the functions of our AI (Carlotta).

 # The Process
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/cQKXHks-g-8/0.jpg)](https://www.youtube.com/watch?v=cQKXHks-g-8)